lucksy/GitHubInsights/README.md

 ## E2E Tests

-The project includes the following end-to-end tests to ensure the critical functionality is working as expected:
+The project includes end-to-end tests to ensure key features work as expected:

-1. Authentication Flow Test:
-   - Description: This test verifies the authentication flow of the application, ensuring that users can log in with a valid GitHub access token and are redirected to the dashboard with their GitHub information displayed.
+1. Authentication Flow: Verifies users can log in with a valid GitHub token and see their GitHub data on the dashboard.

-2. Commit History Filtering Test:
-   - Description: This test verifies the functionality of the commit history filtering feature, ensuring that users can search for specific commits and set a date range to filter the commit history results.
+2. Commit History Filtering: Ensures users can search commits and filter by date range and navigate to real commit page on Github

-3. Programming Language Chart Test:
-   - Description: This test verifies the display and interactivity of the programming language composition chart on the dashboard, ensuring that the chart accurately reflects the user's repository languages and provides tooltips on hover.
+3. Dashboard Components Test: Verifies the presence and functionality of all dashboard components.

 ## Technologies Used